 The Company has preliminarily allocated the purchase price to the net tangible and intangible assets and liabilities assumed based on their estimated fair values as of April 29, 2024.
-The valuation of assets acquired and liabilities assumed has not yet been finalized as of June 30, 2024.
+The valuation of assets acquired and liabilities assumed has not yet been finalized as of September 30, 2024.
 Finalization of the valuation during the measurement period could result in a change in the amounts recorded for the acquired intangible assets, goodwill and among other items.
-The completion of the valuation will occur no later than one year from the acquisition date.
+The completion of the valuation will occur no later than one year from the acquisition date and no measurement period adjustments have been made since the acquisition date of April 29, 2024.